molgenis/molgenis/docs/user_documentation/admin-features/guide-ref-security.md

 ![Update role membership](../../images/security/update_membershiprole.png?raw=true, "Update rolemembershio")

-You can no view the members of the group and see that the "test"-member has a Manager-role.
+You can now view the members of the group and see that the "test" member has a Manager-role.

 ![Membership overview with role change](../../images/security/membership_overview_with_rolechange.png?raw=true, "Membership overview with role change")